InVisionApp/go-health/checkers/README.md

 Refer to the source code for all available attributes on the struct.

 ### Redis
-The Redis checker allows allows you to test that your server is either available (by ping), is able to set a value, is able to get a value or all of the above.
+The Redis checker allows you to test that your server is either available (by ping), is able to set a value, is able to get a value or all of the above.

 To make use of it, instantiate and fill out a `RedisConfig` struct and pass it to `checkers.NewRedis(...)`.